 HelloFax We set up a free account and sent off a fax — also for free — in under five minutes.

-If you need to fax any medical information, Scrypt Corporation’s SFax is the easiest and, with plans starting at $9 per month, the most cost-effective online fax service that ensures HIPAA compliance — the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule is a set of national standards set to protect individuals’ medical records and other personal health information.
-(We suggest Sfax even if you’re only sending one or two pages of sensitive information.)
+If you need to fax any medical information, Scrypt Corporation’s $9 per month SFax is the easiest and most cost-effective option.
 Most other services, like eFax, require you to have a “corporate” level plan to get HIPAA-compliant faxing.

 How We Found the Best Online Fax Services